Data Protection Act 1998

 The Data Protection Act 1998 (c.
-29) (DPA) was an Act of Parliament of the United Kingdom designed to protect personal data stored on computers or in organised paper filing system.
+29) (DPA) was an act of the Parliament of the United Kingdom designed to protect personal data saved on computers or in organized paper filing systems.
 It enacted provisions from the European Union (EU) Data Protection Directive 1995 on the protection, processing, and movement of personal data.

-The 1998 Act marked a significant change in how personal details were handled back in the UK.
-Before it, privacy laws mainly covered computer records where this law was applied to both digital and physical files.
-It aimed to make sure that any group or company gathering data did it fairly, under ethical procedures and kept user information safe and confidential as technology rapidly advanced.
+The 1998 act marked a significant change in how personal details were handled back in the UK.
+Before it, privacy laws mainly covered computer records, whereas this law was applied to both digital and physical files.
+It aimed to make sure that any group or company gathering data did it fairly, under ethical procedures, and kept user information safe and confidential as technology rapidly advanced.

 Under the 1998 DPA, individuals had legal rights to control information about themselves.
-Most of the Act did not apply to domestic or personal use, such as keeping a private address book.
+Most of the act did not apply to domestic or personal use, such as keeping a private address book.
 Anyone holding personal data for other purposes was legally obliged to comply with this Act, subject to some exemptions.

-The Act established eight crucial data protection principles to ensure that information was processed lawfully, kept accurate stores securely and utilised ethically.
+The act established eight crucial data protection principles to ensure that information was processed lawfully, kept accurate, stored securely, and utilised ethically.

-The DPA of 1998 was eventually superseded by the Data Protection Act 2018 (DPA 2018) on 23 May 2018, which extended the EU General Data Protection Regulation (GDPR), that came into effect just two days later, on 25 May 2018.
-The newer Act and GDPR strengthened privacy security and placed greater responsibility on companies securing personal data.
+The DPA 1998 was eventually superseded by the Data Protection Act 2018 (DPA 2018) on 23 May 2018, which extended the EU General Data Protection Regulation (GDPR), which came into effect just two days later, on 25 May 2018.
+The newer Act and GDPR strengthened privacy security and placed greater responsibility on companies handling personal data.

 Background

-The 1998 Act replaced the Data Protection Act of 1984 and the Access to Personal Files Act 1987.
-This Act came from rising tensions in the 1990s about how easily personal data would be copied, altered and shared using new computer systems.
-By that time, names, addresses, and financial records were kept solely on digital files instead of physical copies triggering the chance of misuse and unauthorised access.
-EU to this responded with the Data Protection Directive in 1995, which required all EU counties to pass strong data privacy laws.
-The Privacy and Electronic Communications (EC Directive) Regulations 2003 later changed how organisations could contact people electronically.
-It introduced "positive consent," meaning companies needed people to agree before sending marketing emails or texts.
+The 1998 act replaced the Data Protection Act 1984 and the Access to Personal Files Act 1987.
+The act developed in response to growing concern in the 1990s about how easily personal data would be copied, altered, and shared due to rapid rise of computer systems.
+By that time, names, addresses, and financial records were often stored digitally instead of physical copies, increasing the risk of misuse and unauthorised access.
+In response, the EU introduced the Data Protection Directive in 1995, which required all EU counties to pass strong data privacy laws.

+The Privacy and Electronic Communications (EC Directive) Regulations 2003 later changed how organizations could contact people electronically.
+It introduced the idea of "positive consent," meaning companies needed individuals to agree before sending marketing emails or texts.
 However, companies could still send messages about "similar products or services" to existing customers unless they opted out.